CIN Webinar — Cultural Competency and Indigenous Communities

 About This Event

-• Increasing awareness of the impact of historical trauma on the health of Indigenous People.
+• Increasing awareness of the impact of historical trauma on the health of Indigenous people.

-• Increasing awareness of the health disparities that impact the well-being of Indigenous People.
+• Increasing awareness of the health disparities that impact the well-being of Indigenous people.

 • Identifying strategies for working with Tribes and Tribal health consortia to improve health outcomes.

-This webinar is open to all and encouraged for individuals working at health and human services organizations that are interested in learning more about how to best partner and work with Tribes and Tribal health consortia across California.
+This webinar was open to all and encouraged for individuals working at health and human services organizations that are interested in learning more about how to best partner and work with Tribes and Tribal health consortia across California.
 This event was not recorded.

 What's Trending